 Keep a laser focus

-My friend highly recommends using an agile approach to achieve your goa1s.
+My friend, an expert project manager, highly recommends using an agile approach to achieve your goals.
 In simple terms, focus solely on one goal and break down the goal into multiple short-term sub-goals.
-Keep a laser focus on achieving each sub-goal and celebrate each success along the way.
-This approach will help you achieve more accomplishments in a shorter period of time and the small wins will increase your overall happiness.
+Keep a laser focus on completing each sub-goal and celebrate each success along the way.
+This approach of focusing on small wins will help you achieve more accomplishments in a shorter period, and the small wins will increase your overall happiness.

-Striving for perfection is not only an unhealthy way to live, it’s impossible to achieve it.
-You don’t need perfection – after achieving a sub-goal, plan the next sub-goal based on learnings from last one.
-You continuously improve through your quicker, shorter sprints through each sub-goal.
-This approach contrasts with typical multi-tasking which includes an incredible amount of wasted time due to ‘switching’ between different tasks and goals on a constant basis.
-Multi-tasking results in taking much longer to achieve many goals, less leisure time and more stress!
+Striving for perfection is not only an unhealthy way to live; it’s impossible to achieve it.
+After attaining a sub-goal, it doesn’t have to be perfect.
+Plan the next sub-goal based on learnings from the last one.
+You continuously improve through quick and short sprints through each sub-goal.
+This approach contrasts with typical multi-tasking, which includes an incredible amount of wasted time due to ‘switching’ between different tasks and goals frequently.
+Multi-tasking results in taking much longer to achieve many goals, less leisure time, and more stress!

-This approach can be applied to developing your emotional intelligence.
-When you have strong emotional intelligence you’re not a perfectionist, instead you focus on self-improvement.
-As you become more self-aware you can determine steps to strengthen your emotional intelligence.
-Agility is key to ongoing growth, short term achievements and continuous development.
+The agile method can be applied to developing your emotional intelligence.
+When you have strong emotional intelligence you’re not a perfectionist; instead, you focus on self-improvement.
+As you become more self-aware, you can determine steps to strengthen your emotional intelligence.
+Agility is key to ongoing growth, short term achievements, and continuous development.

 Getting it done trumps perfection

 Working towards completing a task with your best effort without focusing on a perfect product is both efficient and effective.
 Yes, getting it done trumps perfection.
 You still have long term ambitions (your compass), but you can achieve them in shorter, incremental, iterative milestones (your roadmap).
-One milestone isn’t perfection - it is a great achievement to be celebrated.
+One milestone isn’t perfection - it is an outstanding achievement to be celebrated.